-1:30-2:30 Albert Cullum: A Touch of Greatness
+12:30-1:30 Lunch 1:30-2:30 Albert Cullum: A Touch of Greatness

-Preparation for Wednesday, July 20: Review Talks to Teachers.
+Preparation for Thursday, July 20: Review Talks to Teachers.

-Wednesday, July 20 Talks to Teachers

-9:30-10:30 Discussion, Chapter 7, Talks to Teachers

-What does James mean by "Soft pedagogies"?
+Thursday, July 20 9:00-9:30 Talks to Teachers Summary, questions, comments.
+9:30-10:30 Topics: Discussion, Chapter 7, Talks to Teachers What does James mean by " Soft pedagogies"?

 Why are imitation and emulation important?
 Why does James extol habit?
 What does James mean on page 77 by the statement "always trying to impress the class through as many sensible channels as he can"?

-10:00-12:30 The Public Intellectual, the Life and Influence of James

-1:30-3:00 Field trip to William James Hall and Tour of Harvard
+10:30-11:00 Break 10:00-12:30 The Public Intellectual, the Life and Influence of James 12:00-1:30 Lunch 1:30-3:00 Field trip to Mount Auburn Cemetery and Tour of Harvard

-Preparation for Thursday, July 21: Selections from Russell and Bestor in Book of Readings.
+Preparation for Friday, July 21: Selections from Russell and Bestor in Book of Readings.

-Thursday, July 21 Critics of Progressive Education 9:00-9:30 Summary, questions, comments.

-9:30-10:30 Breakout Sessions

-Arthur Bestor: "The Distinctive Function of Schools"

-Why does Bestor believe that it is important to indoctrinate students "in the mores of society"?

-Why does Bestor insist, "The primary function of the educational system is to furnish intellectual training"?
+Friday, July 21 9:00-9:30 Critics of Progressive Education Summary, questions, comments.
+9:30-10:30 Breakout Sessions Arthur Bestor: "The Distinctive Function of Schools" Topics: Why does Bestor believe that society"? t it is important to indoctrinate students "in the mores of Why does Bestor insist, "The primary function of the educational system is to furnish intellectual training"?
 How does this claim contradict Dewey and Rousseau?
 Why is Bestor opposed to "the wholesale extension of the public schools' responsibility into the realm of 'social conditioning'"?
 Why does Bestor think "anti-intellectualism" is a particular danger now?

-11:30-12:30 Bertrand Russell, "The Negative Theory of Education."
+10:30-11:00 Break 11:30-12:30 Bertrand Russell, "The Negative Theory of Education."
 11:00-12:30 Continue discussion.
 Topics: What does Russell say are the advantages of freedom in schools?
 What does Russell say should be the limitations on freedom in schools?

-1:30-3:00 Individual conferences with Gibbon and Wright, finalizing paper topics.
+12:00-1:30 Lunch 1:30-3:00 Individual conferences with Gibbon and Wright, finalizing paper topics.

-Preparation for Friday, July 22: Read Diane Ravitch article in Book of Readings

-Friday, July 22 "Waiting for Superman"

-9:30-10:30 Watch "Waiting for Superman"

-11:00-12:30 Discussion of documentary.

-What is Davis Guggenheim's critique of American education?

-Why does Diane Ravitch disagree with Guggenheim and find the film misleading?

-Afternoon Free

-Preparation for Monday, July 25: Selections from Wollstonecraft, Beecher, and Lillard in the Book of Readings.